greenarmor/cli-boilerplate/docs/index.md

 - Banner, help menu, and badges
 - Ideal for open-source CLI products
 - Generators for components, pages, hooks, layouts, services, styles, and tests
+- Framework detection with per-framework templates and a `--framework` override

 ---